Reversean/reversean-vault/abit/Eng/Levels.md

 	- sport (attack, beat, compete (for something), competitor, court, extreme sport, have a go, lose, miss (a ball), net, opponent, referee, score, track, training, win (a point, game, match), workout)
 	- expressions with do, make and take
 	- adjectives and prepositions (afraid of, essential for, interested in, perfect for, popular with, proud of, right for, scared of, similar to, tired of, worried about).

+## C1

+- **Грамматические формы:**

+	- simple, continuous and present tenses;
+	- active and Passive;
+	- conditionals;
+	- used to and would;
+	- obligation and permission (to be supposed to, to be allowed to, to be forced to etc.);
+	- future probability (might/is certain to/is likely to etc);
+	- gerunds and infinitives (after certain verbs and in certain structures, e.g. infinitive of purpose);
+	- too/enough/so/such; causative have/get;
+	- relative clauses;
+	- reported speech;
+	- past modals of deduction;
+	- wishes and regrets.

+- **Лексический материал:**

+	- character adjectives (self-confident, arrogant, loyal, ambitious etc), environment (at risk, endangered, solar energy, carbon footprint, fragile environment etc);
+	- travelling and tourism and adjectives to describe places (stunning, memorable, superb, awe-inspiring etc); success and failure, ability and achievement, expressing difficulty and talking about effort (demanding, awkward, delicate subject, outstanding, exceptional,give up, keep it up, overcome, tackle etc);
+	- cause and result (leads to, caused by, effect vs affect etc.);
+	- city living (urban development, air pollution, traffic congestion etc);
+	- crime (crimes-criminals-verbs, to be sentenced, court etc);
+	- health (treat, develop an allergy, etc);
+	- verbs describing thought and knowledge (doubt, assume, realise etc.);
+	- adjectives with prefixes (irresponsible, informal, dissatisfied).